zelle7/wpsolr-search-engine/readme.txt

 == Changelog ==

 = 4.8 =
-* Index the shortcodes content when stripping shorcodes tags.
+* Index the shortcodes content when stripping shortcodes tags.
 * WARNING: this will require you to re-index all your documents.
 It can take a while if you have a large amount of documents in your WP database.

 = 4.7 =